14 November, 2018

 AgriWebb is Australia’s market leader of software for livestock farmers, designed to “digitise the notebooks that sat in the top pockets of Australian farmers”.
 The platform digitises record-keeping and takes audit and compliance data to help farmers make better decisions and improve productivity.

 Justin Webb and Kevin Baum, along with their other cofounder John Fargher started the business in 2014, with a mission to fundamentally transform global cattle and sheep production with their farm management software that delivers profitability, provenance and sustainability across the supply chain in the face of an impending global food crisis.

-Globally, AgriWebb is now used on 2700 farms, 1700 of which are in Australia, and is also expanding rapidly into the UK and Brazil.
-The company has grown to over 20 employees, they’ve successfully raised over $21M in funding, most recently raising $14 million from the UK-based agriculture investment company Wheatsheaf Group.
+Globally, AgriWebb is now used on 2800 farms, 1700 of which are in Australia, and is also expanding rapidly into the UK and Brazil.
+The company has grown to around 40 employees split between Australia & UK, and they’ve successfully raised over $21M in funding, most recently raising $14 million from the UK-based agriculture investment company Wheatsheaf Group.